 (iv) Relationship between OY and the ACL framework.
-The dual goals of NS1 are to prevent overfishing and achieve on a continuing basis OY.
-The ABC is an upper limit on catch and is designed to prevent overfishing.
+The dual goals of NS1 are to prevent overfishing and achieve OY on a continuing basis.
+The ABC is an upper limit on catch that prevents overfishing within an established framework of risk and other considerations.
 As described in paragraph (e)(3) of this section, ecological, economic, and social factors, as well as values associated with determining the greatest benefit to the Nation, are important considerations in specifying OY.
-These OY considerations can also be considered in the ACL framework.
-For example, an ACL (or ACT) could be set lower than the ABC to account for OY considerations (e.g., needs of forage fish, promoting stability, addressing market conditions, etc.).
+These types of considerations can also be considered in the ACL framework.
+For example, an ACL (or ACT) could be set lower than the ABC to account for ecological, economic, and social factors (e.g., needs of forage fish, promoting stability, addressing market conditions, etc.).
 Additionally, economic, social, or ecological trade-offs could be evaluated when determining the risk policy for an ABC control rule (see paragraph (f)(2) of this section).
 While OY is a long-term average amount of desired yield, there is, for each year, an amount of fish that is consistent with achieving the long-term OY.
 A Council can choose to express OY on an annual basis, in which case the FMP or FMP amendment should indicate that the OY is an "annual OY."
 An annual OY cannot exceed the ACL.